cse110-sp24-group32/cse110-sp24-group32/admin/meetings/05-09-2024-cicdpipeline-ard.md

 -Come up with what pipeline should have as team

--Assign 1-2 people to make phase 1 build pipeline diagram using drawio: Hailani made this -Assign people to make the pipeline work on our repo using Github actions: Thomas -Assign 2 people to make phase1.md, a short 2 page (roughly) status on the pipeline in terms of what is currently functional (and what is planned or in progress).
+- Assign 1-2 people to make phase 1 build pipeline diagram using drawio: Hailani made this
+- Assign people to make the pipeline work on our repo using Github actions: Thomas
+- Assign 2 people to make phase1.md, a short 2 page (roughly)
+status on the pipeline in terms of what is currently functional (and what is planned or in progress).
 Embed your diagram in the markdown file.: Christopher
--Assign 1 person to make phase1.mp4, "a no more than 2 min video demonstration of the pipeline" – Richard >:)
+- Assign 1 person to make phase1.mp4, "a no more than 2 min video demonstration of the pipeline" – Richard >:)

 Put files in: /admin/cipipeline